jwtk/njwt/README.md

 JWTs commonly contain the `iat`, `nbf` and `exp` claims, which declare the time the token was issued, activation date and when it expires.
-Our library will create these for you (except nbf), with a default expiration of 1 hour. `nfb` is optional.
+Our library will create these for you (except nbf), with a default expiration of 1 hour. `nbf` is optional.

 Here is a simple example that shows you how to create a secure byte string for your signing key, and then use that key to sign a JWT with some claims that you